opensearch-project/documentation-website/_observing-your-data/alerting/dashboards-alerting.md

 Introduced 2.9
 {: .label .label-purple }

 Create, manage, and take action on your alerts in a single, consolidated view and identify and resolve issues quickly.
-Use the **Dashboard** app to:
+Use the **Dashboard** interface to:

 - Set up, add, and adjust rules and conditions that trigger alerts and notifications.
 - Create graphs that show trends and patterns and build intuitive dashboards to stay on top of important metrics and data points in real time.